PaulaTeeuwen/Lithium-Separation-Cages/README.md

    *xyzfile c 1  xtbopt.xyz
    ```

-The lowest energy conformers (all settings combined) at the GFN2-xTB level for each metal are shown in the GFN2_lowest_clusters in this github repository.
-The lowest energy conformer at the r2SCAN-3c//GFN2-xTB level for each metal (all settings combined) are shown in the folder DFT_lowest_clusters.
+The lowest energy conformers (all settings combined) at the GFN2-xTB level for each metal are shown in the GFN2_lowest_clusters/ folder in this github repository.
+The lowest energy conformer at the r<sup>2</sup>SCAN-3c//GFN2-xTB level for each metal (all settings combined) are shown in the DFT_lowest_clusters/ folder.